 Alina is an Ironman triathlete and multiple marathon, half-marathon and ultra-distance finisher.
 Her achievements include being named a USA Triathlon All-American (2006 & 2007) with top finishes as the overall champion of more than 5,000 competitors at the Seattle Danskin Women's Triathlon 2006; fourth woman overall at the Vibram Hong Kong 100km in 2011; and first woman overall at the Full Moon Desert Marathon 2012 in Wadi Rum, Jordan.
 Alina enjoys many athletic pursuits, including running, hiking, mountain biking, orienteering, rock climbing, scuba diving and yoga.
 Her certifications include First Aid and CPR.

-Alina has worked on the management team at more than fifteen RacingThePlanet / 4 Deserts events and is responsible for the 4 Deserts series.
+Alina has worked on the management team at nearly twenty 4 Deserts events and is responsible for the 4 Deserts Race Series.